 The purpose of this study was to examine the effects of Foam Rolling (FR) compared to an Active Warm-Up (AWU) on performance measures of anaerobic power.
 Twenty-one male participants, recruited from a Division III university's athletic teams, completed a two day cross-over protocol to examine knee extension output using an isokinetic dynamometer.
-Peak torque, average peak torque, total work, and average power measurements were taken based on one set of 5 maximal concentric contractions of the quadriceps pre and post intervention of one of the warm-up procedures (FR vs. AWU).
+Peak torque, average peak torque, total work, and average power measurements were taken based on one set of 5 maximal concentric contractions of the quadriceps pre and post-intervention of one of the warm-up procedures (FR vs. AWU).
 Following a pre-testing, subjects were randomly assigned to complete either the FR or AWU warm-up on the first day.
 The FR protocol involved 3 sets of 30-second rolling on 3 zones of the thigh (medial, anterior, lateral); the AWU warm-up included 3 sets of 30 seconds each of high knees, anterior-posterior leg swings, and lateral leg swings.
 Immediately following the warm-up protocol, the isokinetic measurements were repeated.
 The following week, subjects repeated the pre and post-testing but with the other warm-up protocol.
-Statistical analyses using repeated measure t-tests indicate significant increases (p < 0.01) in peak torque following both the foam rolling and the dynamic warm-up protocols.
-There were no significant differences on the four performance measures between the changes (post minus pre testing) for FR compared to AWU.
+Statistical analyses using repeated measure t-tests indicate significant increases (p < 0.01) in peak torque following both the foam rolling and the active warm-up protocols.
+There were no significant differences on the four performance measures between the changes (post minus pre-testing) for FR compared to AWU.
 These results suggest that foam rolling could be used to increase performance when used as a warm-up modality.

 Dynamic stretching, Torque, Work